python-ldap/python-ldap/Doc/index.rst

 Bytes/text management
 ---------------------

-The LDAP protocol states that some fields (distinguised names, relative distinguished names, attribute names, queries) be encoded in UTF-8; some other (mostly attribute *values*) **MAY** contain any type of data, and thus be treated as bytes.
+The LDAP protocol states that some fields (distinguished names, relative distinguished names, attribute names, queries) be encoded in UTF-8; some other (mostly attribute *values*) **MAY** contain any type of data, and thus be treated as bytes.